osonwanne/selenium/README.md

-# Selenium IDE Firefox plugin & Web-Driver
+# Selenium

-## Test Automation with Selenium Web-Driver in Python
+## Test Automation with Selenium Web-Driver

 When/Where: